Back to Search Results

 Preoperative measures that reduce wound infection include weight-based prophylactic antibiotics given within one hour before the incision, the addition of azithromycin when indicated, hair removal with clippers rather than shaving, and skin and vaginal cleansing.
 Preoperative showers should be encouraged before elective procedures.

 If a wound complication is suspected, the incision should be evaluated for separation, fascial integrity, erythema, warmth, disproportionate pain, and drainage of pus, blood, or serous fluid.
 If the wound edge has separated, probing with a sterile Q-tip can help to determine the size of defect and confirm that the fascia is intact.
 Seromas, hematomas, or abscess cavities may extend farther through the subcutaneous space than visible externally.
 Small seromas or hematomas may be observed.
-Larger seromas, hematomas, and infected wounds may need to be opened by removing sutures or staples as necessary.
+Larger seromas, hematomas, and infected wounds may need to be opened by removing sutures or staples.
 Wound cultures should be obtained if there is evidence of infection.
 Devitalized tissue should be debrided.
 If necrotizing fasciitis is suspected, aggressive surgical debridement and broad-spectrum antibiotics should be initiated immediately.

 If infection is present, irrigation reduces the bacterial load.
 Water or warm saline may be used at low pressure.
 The addition of cleansing solutions is not necessary and may hinder wound healing.
 The wound should be irrigated at the time of initial evaluation and repeated when dressings are changed.
 Showering is also effective.